alttext/slate/source/index.html.md

 Most people who read this will explicitly understand what we mean by personal “assets and deficits”.
 These are the personal characteristics or traits that have great potential to enhance the quality and effectiveness of our teamwork (“assets”) or, conversely, could significantly harm the team (“deficits”).

-Assets
+## Assets
-I am curious and optimistic
+- I am curious and optimistic
-I’m passionate
+- I’m passionate
-I want things to be the best they can be
+- I want things to be the best they can be
-I care about people and have empathy for those with whom I work closely I’m loyal
+- I care about people and have empathy for those with whom I work closely
+- I’m loyal
-I’m creative
+- I’m creative
-I allow room for mistakes
+- I allow room for mistakes
-I try to put things into perspective for coworkers who are stressed/worried I can pick things up quickly and understand complex ideas I use humor effectively
+- I try to put things into perspective for coworkers who are stressed/worried
+- I can pick things up quickly and understand complex ideas
+- I use humor effectively
-I am forgiving and tend to not hold grudges or ill-will I am collaborative and seek to empower people in their own work I deal with change well when it comes up (see point below on ambiguity for flip side) I want what’s best for my coworkers and reports
+- I am forgiving and tend to not hold grudges or ill-will
+- I am collaborative and seek to empower people in their own work
+- I deal with change well when it comes up (see point below on ambiguity for flip side)
+- I want what’s best for my coworkers and reports

-Deficits
+## Deficits
-I am pressure-prompted.
+- I am pressure-prompted.
 This is a nicer way of saying I tend to procrastinate.
-I make a lot of typos and often don’t catch them in emails I’m often critical of others
+- I make a lot of typos and often don’t catch them in emails
+- I’m often critical of others
-When my expectations for a scenario aren’t met I get frustrated Even as a manager I tend to get down into specific detailed tactical work that I should likely delegate I am not detail oriented.
+- When my expectations for a scenario aren’t met I get frustrated
+- Even as a manager I tend to get down into specific detailed tactical work that - I should likely delegate
+- I am not detail oriented.
 I tend to get the big picture in my head for something and then move to the next big picture.
-I’m impatient
+- I’m impatient
-I’m easily excitable / annoyable / angerable
+- I’m easy to excite / annoy / anger
-I often feel like I have to speak to think
+- I often feel like I have to speak to think
-(Related to above) I don’t often provide the right amount of eye contact when I am speaking, though I tend to when I am listening.
+- (Related to above) I don’t often provide the right amount of eye contact when I am speaking, though I tend to when I am listening.
-I’ve only recently become more introspective and aware of my subconscious motivations I don’t like ambiguity and will seek to reduce it through planning I have a hard time forming habits (good and bad)
+- I’ve only recently become more introspective and aware of my subconscious motivations
+- I don’t like ambiguity and will seek to reduce it through planning
+- I have a hard time forming habits (good and bad)

 #	Beliefs & Lessons from the Past